greggman/webgl-lint/README.md

   But, there might be times when you can't avoid the error, say you're running a 3rd party library that gets errors.
-You should go politely ask them to fix the bug or better, fix yourself and send them a pull request.
+You should go politely ask them to fix the bug or better, fix it yourself and send them a pull request.
   In any case, if you just want it to print an error instead of throw then you can set `throwOnError` to false.